 Maple Manor is an independent housing complex providing high-quality housing options for qualifying low income elderly and disabled persons.
 Comprised of 40 one-bedroom, single-level apartments Maple Manor offers a setting that’s private, attractive, and safe.
 Maple Manor is a not-for-profit entity governed by a local, volunteer Board of Directors.
-Maple Manor retained Norwich Solar Technologies to provide a turnkey solar electricity system to be engineered, installed, and commissioned on the rooftops of five Maple Manor apartment buildings.
+Maple Manor retained Norwich Solar to provide a turnkey solar electricity system to be engineered, installed, and commissioned on the rooftops of five Maple Manor apartment buildings.

 The grant-funded project offered the dual benefits of reducing its energy expense immediately, and significantly over time while enabling a marquee solar project for the region that is anticipated to result in 2,128 tons or 4.3 million pounds of avoided carbon emissions over 30 years.